sauthh/parking-violations-in-the-district-of-columbia/README.md

 # Parking Violations In The District of Columbia

-This project was done in collaboration with two other classmates for a class.
+This project was done in collaboration with two other classmates, Devon Sellers and Colin Hill, for the course IS425 – Decision Support Systems at UMBC.

 ## Business Application